Service Level Agreement: OIT LST Lab Services

 Reservation and Rental Costs and Availability

 Prioritization is given to CU academic use, and follows the Registrars regular centrally scheduled reservation process.
 OIT reserves the right to reserve lab spaces for upgrades during Winter, Summer, Fall, and Spring breaks.
-Costs to rent labs can be viewed in the matrix below:
+Please see costs and other information below:

 |Rental Type||Reservation Costs